DigitalHarborFoundation/interactive-gallery-v2/src/entries/maker-foundations/2019spring/max.md

 One challenge I faced was making the car look like the one I based it off of, while still having time to program and make my website.

-That it shows how a car works, and how every car part helps it run right.
+I'd like to tell people that it shows how a car works, and how every car part helps it run right.

-Lots of Web Development, and also some Designing, too.
+Some new skills I learned were lots of Web Development, and also some Designing, too.

-To make a car that they would find interesting.
+One thing I'd tell someone else who wanted to make this project is to make a car that they would find interesting.
 It doesn't need to be a certain car, it can be as simple or as complicated as they'd want it to be.